The Anxiety and Depression Research Center (ARC) at Southern Methodist University (SMU) specializes in basic and applied

 9/16 Undergraduate research assistants Candace Johnson and Rebecca Kim are awarded the Hamilton Undergraduate Research Award.

-6/15 - Congratulation to our freshman research assistant Stephen Chamberlain for his first, first-authored publication on the Flight-Flight Response.
+6/15 - Congratulations to our freshman research assistant Stephen Chamberlain for his, first-authored publication on the Flight-Flight Response.
 Way to go, Stephen!

 3/15 - Publication on "High cortisol awakening response and cortisol levels moderate exposure-based psychotherapy success" is now In Press in Psychoneuroendocrinology.
 Congrats Ana, Thomas, and Alicia!